klipfel/tracker-v1/README.md

 Change the `resolution` field to `720p` or `VGA`, to increase the tracking rate.

-* Set the GPIO permissions to the current user:
+* Set the GPIO permissions of the current user:

 ```bash
 sudo groupadd -f -r gpio